mmozuras/bootstrapped-socket-express/README.md

 ## License

-MIT - see license.txt for more.
+MIT - see LICENSE for more.